Creative Scholar in the Arts Award

 - the nominee's CV.

-Submission: Completed nomination packets must include EIGHT COPIES, one for each committee member.
-Nominations must be hard-copy and should be forwarded by the dean's office in each school/college.
-Please forward all eight copies of the complete nomination packet to Allison Guilliom in the Office of the President, 4200 Faculty/Administration Building.
+Submission: Completed, digital nomination packets should be forwarded by the dean's office in each school/college.
+Please forward the complete nomination packet to Allison Guilliom in the Office of the President.

-Deadline: Nominations must be received by Friday, February 14, 2020 at 5:00 p.m.
-Late or incomplete nominations will be returned without review.
+Deadline: Nominations must be received by Friday, March 5, 2021 at 5:00 p.m.
+Late or incomplete nominations will not be reviewed.

 Please contact Presidential Communications Manager Allison Guilliom at firstname.lastname@example.org or (313) 577-2230 if you have questions about this award.